jbpatty/Amazon-Reviews-Grocery-and-Gourmet-Foods/README.md

 TOPIC 5 - COFFEE
 My fifth and final topic is “coffee” which had the following identifiers:  cup, Keurig, and morning as well as the adjectives: smooth, bold, strong, roast, and decaf

+These features created in topic modeling were used along with other product information in Tableau.